 Frequency not defined.

-Central nervous system: Bulging fontanels (infants), dizziness, headache, pseudotumor cerebri (adults)
+Central nervous system: Bulging fontanel (infants), dizziness, headache, pseudotumor cerebri (adults)

-Endocrine & metabolic: Microscopic discoloration of thyroid gland (brown/black), nephrogenic diabetes insipidus, thyroid dysfunction (rare)
+Endocrine & metabolic: Microscopic thyroid discoloration (brown/black), nephrogenic diabetes insipidus

-Gastrointestinal: Anorexia, diarrhea, dysphagia, enterocolitis, esophageal ulcerations, glossitis, nausea, pancreatitis, vomiting
+Gastrointestinal: Anorexia, dental discoloration (children <8 years, rare in adults), diarrhea, dysphagia, enterocolitis, esophageal ulcer, glossitis, nausea, pancreatitis, vomiting

 Respiratory: Pulmonary infiltrates